dyagee/flask-pywebio-vercel/README.md

 # flask-pywebio-vercel
-This a case of deploying a web app to vercel using flask.
+This is a case of deploying a web app to vercel using flask.